 The OPCC is a public authority.
 As such, it has certain powers and responsibilities.
 We process your personal data as part of our official authority or when carrying out duties in the public interest.
 Legally, we rely on this when processing personal information.

-When holding the Chief Constable to account for an efficient and effective police service, our specific legal duty can be found in the following:
+When holding the Chief Constable to account, our specific legal duty can be found in the following:

 - The Police Reform & Social Responsibility Act 2011;

 We handle your personal information according to Part 2 of the UK Data Protection Act 2018.
 This Act applies the EU’s General Data Protection Regulation (GDPR) for processing of data considered to be ‘general data’.

 The OPCC stores your personal data securely on computer and in physical files.
 Our staff, partners, contractors and volunteers access it only when needed for a lawful purpose.

 We commit to making sure personal and sensitive information is accurate, up to date and used only for the purposes intended.
 We also commit to protecting data from inappropriate access.

 The OPCC regularly reviews personal information.
 Staff assess whether it is lawful for us to continue to keep it.
 When we no longer need information for a purpose listed in this notice, or there is no longer a lawful purpose for processing it, we will destroy it safely.